Nine Mile, Jamaica: Bob Marley Mausoleum

 There is a Rasta-colored ‘rock pillow’ on which Marley laid his head when seeking inspiration.
 His body lies buried along with his guitar in a 2.5 m oblong marble mausoleum inside a small church of traditional Ethiopia design.

 There are two mausoleums on the property.
 The first is that of Marley's mother, Cedella Booker, known as Mama Marley.
-The second contains the remains of Marley himself.
+The second contains Bob Marley's remains.